-The Executive Director is a position designed to manage all aspects of the day-to-day functions of Oak Park Neighbourhood Centre at the direction of and in compliance with the policies established by the Board of Directors.
-The Director will also assist the Board of Directors in shaping the vision of Oak Park Neighbourhood Centre.
-The Director will be employed on a part-time basis, entailing approximately twenty-seven hours of work per week.
+The Executive Director is a position designed to manage the day-to-day functions of the Centre at the direction of and in compliance with the policies established by the Board of Directors.
+The Executive Director will also assist the Board of Directors in shaping the vision of the Oak Park Neighbourhood Centre.